51st Bombardment Squadron

 The 51st Bombardment Squadron is an inactive United States Air Force unit.
 It was last assigned to the 68th Bombardment Wing at Seymour Johnson Air Force Base, North Carolina, where it was inactivated on 30 September 1982.

 The squadron was first activated in 1947 in the reserve as the 51st Reconnaissance Squadron.
 It does not appear to have been fully manned or equipped before it was inactivated in the 1949 military budget cuts.
 It was reactivated as part of Strategic Air Command as the 68th Strategic Reconnaissance Squadron, but soon converted to the strategic bomber mission.
-It continued this mission with Boeing B-47 Stratojet Stratojets and Boeing B-52 Stratofortresses until inactivating 30 years later.
+It continued this mission with Boeing B-47 Stratojets and Boeing B-52 Stratofortresses until inactivating 30 years later.

 History

 Air Force reserve

-The 51st Bombardment activated in the reserve in 1947 as a Continental Air Command weather reconnaissance squadron at Hamilton AFB.
+The activated in the reserve in 1947 as the 51st Reconnaissance Squadron, a Continental Air Command weather reconnaissance squadron at Hamilton AFB.
 It later flew long-range strategic reconnaissance flights.
 The squadron was later inactivated in 1949 a result of budget reductions.